Sausage and Pepper Puffs

 This post may contain paid links.
 For more information, please see our disclosure policy.

-Since Laura comes from a large Italian family, sausage and pepper hoagies were one of her go-to meals.
+My wife comes from a large Italian family, and sausage and pepper hoagies were one of her go-to meals.
 And honestly, they’re incredibly easy to make.
 Slow cooked peppers and onions topped with Italian sausage.
 Delicious!
-It’s been years since that late-night dinner in my old office, but we still make sausage and pepper hoagies quite often.
-And they’re still one of my favorite meals.
-Whenever we make sausage and pepper hoagies, I still think back to that night when Laura brought me that late-night dinner in my office.
-Good times!
+They’re still one of my favorite meals.
+But this handheld, game-day version?
+It’s the perfect party appetizer!

 Sausage and Pepper Puffs are pretty much the same thing as sausage and pepper hoagies.
 Except instead of dropping the sausage, onions and peppers into a soft roll, you just drop them into little puff pastry pockets instead.
 Bake ’em up, and you end up with these little bite-sized pockets of deliciousness!
 I can absolutely promise that these will be a huge hit at your football party.
 We made a test run of these bad boys during the playoffs last weekend, and they didn’t last long at all.

-We used Johnsonville Mild Italian Sausage for these puffs as that’s my wife’s go-to sausage.
+We used mild Italian sausage for these puffs as that’s my wife’s go-to sausage.
 She’s part-Italian, so she knows her Italian sausage.
 (She grew up eating ravioli, meatballs and Italian sausage for Christmas dinner.
 That deserves some respect in my book!)
-You could easily use Johnsonville’s ground Italian sausage for these puffs, too.
-Or you could get wild and crazy and go with the Hot Italian Sausage links instead.
+However, you could also use ground Italian sausage or hot Italian sausage for a spicy version.

 Sausage and Pepper Puffs